 Also played straight.
 The HYDRA troops wear green and yellow uniforms in the comics, but had black body armor in the movie.

 And of course, Bucky wears military gear instead of the colorful red-and-blue uniform and Domino Mask he wore in the Golden Age comics.
+Notably, though, its still coloured blue rather than look like traditional military colours, so it still looks, for the most part, like the Bucky costume.

 The Avengers movie is pretty faithful to the comics with the exception of Hawkeye who wears a dark leather suit with no mask as opposed to his purple Super Hero costume, though this is basically Ultimate Hawkeye's costume anyway.
 616 Hawkeye started wearing something like the movie costume shortly before the movie's premiere, although it's still pretty purple.
 Also, while Thor wears a battle suit, it's still much darker than his comic costume and has the appearance of leather in some places.